Kaykhusraw II: Battle of Köse Dağ

 In the winter of 1242–43, the Mongols under Bayju attacked Erzurum; the city fell without a siege.
 The Mongols prepared to invade Rum in the spring.
 To meet the threat, Kaykhusraw assembled soldiers from his allies and vassals.
 Simon of Saint-Quentin, an envoy of Pope Innocent IV on his way to the Great Khan, offers an account of the sultan's preparations.
 He reports that the king of Armenia was required to produce 1400 lances and the Greek Emperor of Nicaea 400 lances.
 Both rulers met the sultan in Kayseri to negotiate details.
 The Grand Komnenos of Trebizond contributed 200, while the young Ayyubid prince of Aleppo supplied 1000 horsemen.
 In addition to these, Kaykhusraw commanded the Seljuq army and irregular Turkmen cavalry, though both had been weakened by the Baba Ishak rebellion.

 The army, except for the Armenians who were then considering an alliance with (or submission to) the Mongols, assembled at Sivas.
 Kaykhusraw and his allies set out to the east along the trunk road towards Erzurum.
 On 26 June 1243, they met the Mongols at the pass at Köse Dağ, between Erzincan and Gümüşhane.
 Kaykhusraw built a large army to confront the invasion, but his 80,000-strong force lacked the discipline and cohesion of the Mongols.
 A feigned retreat by the Mongol horsemen disorganized the Seljuqs, and Kaykhusraw's army was routed.
 The sultan collected his treasury and harem at Tokat and fled to Ankara.
 The Mongols seized Sivas, sacked Kayseri, but failed to move on Konya, the capital of the sultanate.

 In the months following the battle, Muhadhdhab al-Din, the sultan's vizier, sought out the victorious Mongol leader.
 Since the sultan had fled, the embassy seems to have been the vizier's own initiative.
 The vizier succeeded in forestalling further Mongol devastation in Anatolia and saved Kaykhusraw's throne.
 Under conditions of vassalage and a substantial annual tribute, Kaykhusraw, his power much diminished, returned to Konya.

 Identity

-According to Rustam Shukurov, it is likely that Kaykhusraw II, who was born from a Greek mother, and was yet another Seljuk Sultan with a great interest in Greek women, "bore a dual confessional and ethnic identity".
+According to Rustam Shukurov, it is likely that Kaykhusraw II, who was born from a Greek mother,"bore a dual confessional and ethnic identity".

+DNA analysis

+According to a research, he suffered from multiple genetic disorders, including rheumatoid arthritis, which caused serious issues with the shape of his skull.

+Issue

+Kaykhusraw II was survived by three sons who eventually succeeded him to the throne during a period of complex joint rule, as well as a daughter: